CETL — Disabilities Manual

 Often, students with specific disabilities can demonstrate knowledge and competence via alternative methods.
 For students with reading difficulties, slower processing speed, and/or motor skills problems, reasonably extending deadlines or adding time to testing sessions can significantly improve performance.
-Reasonable accommodations are agreed upon in collaboration between the student, instructor, and with the Disability Support Coordinator.
+Reasonable accommodations are agreed upon in collaboration between the student, instructor, and with the Access Coordinator.

 AlphaSmart word processors and desktop computers can be a great aid for students who have poor handwriting, trouble organizing their thoughts, spelling challenges, a shorter attention span, and difficulty with sentence structure.

 Those who have reading deficits may be able to demonstrate their abilities much better if the exam items are taped or read to them.

 It often helps to do a practice run with these alternative procedures before giving the test itself.
 This gives the instructor and the student the opportunity to deal with any complications at a less stressful time.

 Some students are able to handle quite sophisticated math concepts without being able to perform basic operations automatically.
 For these students, the use of a calculator can be of considerable assistance.